 - removing the door and hinges

-- cutting holes in the top and sides of the device at least four inches in diameter to destroy it t
+- cutting holes in the top and sides of the device at least four inches in diameter to destroy it

 Be sure to get a numbered receipt from the contractor or business that disposes of your stove and keep it for your records.
 You will need to reference the disposal receipt when telling DEQ that an uncertified device has been decommissioned.

-Selling uncertified woodstove or fireplace inserts is illegal.
+Selling uncertified wood stove or fireplace inserts is illegal.
 It is against the law to sell, offer to sell, or advertise to sell any uncertified solid fuel burning device in Oregon.

-Devices that are not required to be certified
+Devices that don't need to be certified

 - Antique stoves

 - Central, wood-fired boilers